tildearrow/furnace/doc/7-systems/game-boy.md

 # Game Boy

-the Nintendo Game Boy is one of the most successful portable game systems ever made.
+the Game Boy is one of the most successful portable game systems ever made.

-with stereo sound, two pulse channels, a wave channel and a noise channel, it packed some serious punch.
+it has stereo sound, two pulse channels, a wave channel and a noise channel.

 # effects